mikenewbuild/shopify-csv-export/README.md

 # Shopify CSV Exports

+A simple starter script to quickly export configurable CSV files from Shopify stores.

 ### Setup

 To set up copy the `env.example` file to `.env` and fill in the values.
 You'll need to add the private app credentials you created in Shopify, and make sure you have the privilege to read the resources you need.